 During the Spring and Fall semesters of 2020, the COVID-19 pandemic disrupted higher education across the country, including Fayetteville State University.
-Classes were transitioned to on-line and athletics, ceremonies and events were suspended.
+Classes were transitioned to on-line, and athletics, ceremonies and events were suspended.
 During the Summer of 2020 FSU installed policies and programs in order to proceed with education and university business as much as possible.
 Among the changes implemented were;

-- Classes were offered on-line - Social distancing requirements - Move-In procedures were arranged in order to minimize contact - Classrooms were reconfigured for students and instructors urce: World Health Organization
+- Classes were offered on-line - Social distancing requirements - Move-In procedures were arranged in order to minimize contact - Classrooms were reconfigured for students and instructors - Resident housing rules were designed to reduce contact among students - Masks were required in buildings and any location where it would be difficult to social distance - Occupancy levels in rooms were reduced